*Get 10% off any Vivo purchase with my code ANYA10

 They come with Vivobarefoot’s thermal insole and are lined with a soft faux-fur (instead of the faux-shearling that was used in the past).
 This year, thinner laces are used, which helps to make them even dressier, but the thin laces are harder to handle and I prefer the sturdiness of the thicker laces from previous years.

-Two of the biggest complaints about the original Gobi Hi were that they ran small, and the toe box was narrow.
+Two of the biggest complaints about the original Gobi Hi were that they ran small, and the toe box was tapered.
 Fortunately, both of those issues have been remedied!

 Vivobarefoot seems to be taking measures to make their sizing more consistent across styles.
 I needed to size up to a 38 in my old Hi Tops, but got a 37 in the Hi III, which is actually the same length as the old 38.
-The shape and width of this season’s Hi III is consistent with the new Gobi III (reviewed here) so there is no need to size up an extra size.
-In dress shoes I wear a size 36 (or US 6) but size up to a 6.5 or 37 if I want to wear socks.
+The shape and width of this season’s Hi III is consistent with the new Gobi III (reviewed here).
+But the Gobi Hi has more internal padding than unlined Vivobarefoot shoes.
+So if you plan to wear warm socks I would still size up.

 The blue high top on the left is the original in a size 38, the right is the current high top in a 37.